NJU-PZLab/ThermalFold/README.md

     ## return PDB format strings
     res = predictor.predict(inputs)[0]
 ```
-More example, see example/TF_prediction.ipynb (which has been tested on NVIDIA RTX 4090)
+More example, see example/TF_prediction.ipynb (which has been tested on NVIDIA RTX 4090 CUDA 12.8)